 All parties involved must increase communication, follow social distancing rules and work together to reschedule important dates should anyone test positive or show symptoms of COVID-19.

-If the property being moved into is now vacant and thoroughly cleaned, the move can continue once the correct safety measures are put into place.
-However, homeowners can only ask professional removal firms for help, you can not ask someone outside of your household (i.e. family members or your support bubble) to aid you on your moving day.
+If the property is now vacant and thoroughly cleaned, the move can continue once the correct safety measures are put into place.
+However, homeowners should only ask professional removal firms for help, you should not ask someone outside of your household (i.e. family members or your support bubble) to aid you on your moving day.
 The only time you are able to ask another household for help is if you do not find a removal firm in time or if they are unable to work.

 Estate agents, property surveyors, conveyancers and removal companies will still be working throughout the lockdown.
 Should someone within the property chain test positive for coronavirus, you must work alongside your solicitor to correctly delay the conveyancing process.